web-arts-unimelb/contrib/modules/contrib/httprl/README.txt

  * IP Address to send all self server requests to.
 If left blank it will use the same server as the request.
 If set to -1 it will use the host name instead of an IP address.
 This controls the output of httprl_build_url_self().
+ * Enable background callbacks.
+If disabled all background_callback keys will be turned into callback & httprl_queue_background_callback will return NULL and not queue up the request.
+Note that background callbacks will automatically be disabled if the site is in maintenance mode.

 API OVERVIEW